-To her boyfriend, she uses terms like "guy," while to her parents she uses more formal terms like "offensive," "understanding," "callous," "hypocritical" and "professed."
-She also uses more formal sentence structure to her parents ("it seemed to me that . . . ," "He showed no understanding for Abigail, when . . . ," "He was hypocritical in the sense that . . .") than she does to her boyfriend (". . . that guy, you know, her boyfriend," "Roger never lies, you know what I mean?").
-Jane repeatedly addresses her boyfriend as "you," thereby noting his social involvement as a listener, but does not directly address her parents in this way all, Jane appears to use more "school-like" language to her parents.
+In talking to her boyfriend, she leaves several points to be inferred, points that she spells out more explicitly to her parents (e.g. her boyfriend must infer that Gregory is being accused of being a hypocrite from the information that though Roger is bad, at least he does not lie, which Gregory did in claiming to love Abigail).
+All in all, Jane appears to use more "school-like" language to her parents.
 Her language to them requires less inferencing on their part and distances them as listeners from social and emotional involvement with what she is saying, while stressing, perhaps, their cognitive involvement and their judgment of her and her "intelligence."
 Her language to her boyfriend, on the other hand, stresses social and affective involvement, solidarity, and co-participation in meaning making.
 This young woman is making visible and recognizable two different versions of who she is and what she is doing.
 In one case she is "a dutiful and intelligent daughter having dinner with her proud parents" and in the other case she is "a girl friend being intimate with her boyfriend."